redwoodjs/redwoodjs-com-archive/docs/services.md

 In addition to security, your Services benefit by being able to just focus on their job: rather than worrying about whether someone is logged in or not, Services remain laser focused on a specific bit of business logic.
 Larger concerns like security and validation can be moved "up" and out of the way.

 > **Services are only secured when used as resolvers via GraphQL**.
-If you have one service calling another service, this logic will *not* be used.
+If you have one Service calling another Service, this logic will *not* be used.

-## Enabling Secure Services
+### Enabling Secure Services

 To enable Secure Services, add `REDWOOD_SECURE_SERVICES=1` to your `.env.defaults` file: